faesel/az-lazy/README.md

-23/10/2020 - Added command to create a new queue 24/10/2020 - Added message counts to queue list, and coloured poison queues in red
+23/10/2020 - Added command to create a new queue 24/10/2020 - Added message counts to queue list, and coloured poison queues in red 25/10/2020 - Added command to remove a queue